The Meeting (Patrice Rushen album)

-The Meeting is the first album release from a collaboration of musicians R&B keyboardist/singer Patrice Rushen, saxophonist Ernie Watts, bassist Alphonso Johnson and drummer Leon "Ndugu" Chancler.
-The recording was the end product of several years of live interaction between the four, often backing other artists.
-The album is representative of early 1990s jazz fusion.
-The band recorded a follow-up entitled Update (without Johnson) which was released in 1995 on the Hip-Bop label.
+The Meeting is the first album release from a collaboration of musicians R&B keyboardist/singer Patrice Rushen, saxophonist Ernie Watts, bassist Alphonso Johnson and drummer Leon "Ndugu" Chancler, and was released in 1990 on GRP Records.
+The recording was the end product of several years of live interaction between the four members, often backing other artists; the album is representative of early 1990s jazz fusion.
+The band recorded a follow-up album titled Update (without Johnson), which was released in 1995 on the Hip-Bop label.
 Rushen's next solo album was Anything but Ordinary, released in 1994.